oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 # 2 Information vs. Data

-  More formally, information is the unexpected data, or entropy, contained in a document.
+Formally, information is the unexpected data, or entropy, contained in a document.
 When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no information because it is known *a priori*.
 If the serialization is non-canonical, any additional entropy introduced during serialization